sj-wee/digital-cv/README.md

 4. **Wee, S.J.**, Tan, F., Gopal, A., Tan, S., Lim, J., Mitchell, A., Sarkawi, G., Aung, L.T., Li, X., Teo, J., Meltzner, A. (2021, Aug).
 An investigation of HLS variability from a 2020 diedown of coral microatolls in Singapore using photogrammetry.
 Asia Oceania Geosciences Society (AOGS), Singapore (online).

 # Outreach
-**Featured in AOGS 2023 promotional video, Singapore**
+**Featured in AOGS 2023 promotional video**
-- Shared my experience at AOGS and my visions for the organization's future
+Shared my experience at AOGS 2021 and my visions for the organization's future

 # Work Experience
 **Research Intern.** Artisan Green, Singapore (Dec 2018 to Mar 2019)